ThingLabsIo/ThingLabsIo.github.io/pages/workshop/windows-thingy/01-hello-windows-iot.md

 {% endhighlight %}

 ## Handle the Timer_Tick Event
-In the previous section you defined an event handler that will be invoked each time the timer ticks off a second using the ```ThreadPoolTimer.CreatePeriodicTimer(callback, TimeSpan))``` method.
+In the previous section, you defined an event handler that will be invoked each time the timer ticks off a second using the ```ThreadPoolTimer.CreatePeriodicTimer(callback, TimeSpan))``` method.
 Now you will add the callback event (aka the event handler).
 When the Timer\_Tick event handler is invoked it will check the current state of the LED (on or off) and switch it to the opposite state.

 1. Using the Visual Studio refactoring tools, you can generate the method stub for the __Timer\_Tick__ event handler.
 Hover over the _Timer\_Tick_ text until a light bulb appears.
 Click the down arrow and select _Generate method 'MainPage.Timer\_Tick'_